evdcush/fart/README.rst

 ================
 FIGlet fonts are licensed under the BSD-3 by the original authors at http://www.figlet.org.

-This package uses `pyperclip <https://github.com/asweigart/pyperclip>`_ code to copy farts to the clipboard, so a huge thanks to Al Sweigart and other contributors to that wonderful software.
+This package also uses `pyperclip <https://github.com/asweigart/pyperclip>`_ code to copy farts to the clipboard.

 Big thanks to the members of the